timhow38/AdobeXD-Resources/README.md

 <!-- GETTING STARTED -->
 ## Adobe XD Resources

-Heya in this repository you'll find everything you'll need to create your own awesome Adobe XD projects.
+Yo in this repository you'll find everything you'll need to create your own awesome Adobe XD projects.
 A key thing to note about Adobe XD it that its not just a prototyping tool you can use it in many oher ways.

 Note: